ROCm/rccl/docs/how-to/using-hipfort.rst

    hipSOLVER interfaces only work with AMD GPUs.

-While the HIP-based interfaces and libraries let you write portable code for both AMD and CUDA devices, the ROCm-only libraries can only be used with AMD devices.
+While the HIP-based interfaces and libraries let you write portable code, the ROCm-only libraries can only be used with AMD devices.

 The available interfaces depend on which Fortran compiler was used to compile the hipFORT modules and libraries.